temf/YieldEstOptGPR/README.md

 - For yield optimization an adaptive Newton-MC method is used, which is a modification of a globalized Newton method allowing adaptive sample size increase.

+- For multi-objective optimization (yield and robust geometry optimization) a genetic algorithm using pymoo.

 - As benchmark problems a simple dielectrical waveguide and a lowpass filter (only for estimation) are considered.

 ## Running the examples